 Make a difference and travel green to Danjugan!

 You may also support its programs in environmental conservation and education when you visit.
-For more information and and travel assistance about our Green Travel Exchange and Green Hotels stay, contact us.
+For more information and and travel assistance about our Green Travel Exchange, contact us.

 The Danjugan Island is part of our Society for Sustainable Tourism & Development Inc.-SSTDI – Negros Occidental initiative, the sustainable tourism development & stewardship program for the province.

-Posted on November 23, 2014, in Ecotourism, Green Travel Exchange, Sustainable Tourism and tagged Danjugan Island, eco conservation, ecotourism, green travel, Negros Occidental, Philippines.
+Posted on November 23, 2014, in Ecotourism, Green Destinations, Sustainable Tourism and tagged Danjugan Island, eco conservation, ecotourism, Green Destinations, green travel, green travel guide, Negros Occidental, Philippines.
 Bookmark the permalink.
 2 Comments.